-Lord Bhikhtu Parekh, who chaired the commission on the Future of Multi-Ethnic Britain, publishing the Parekh Report (200), takes on the shibboleths of modernism in defense of a robust, truly open society.
-Unlike a culturally homogeneous society, a multicultural one does not share a common substantive vision of good life.
+Lord Bhikhtu Parekh, who chaired the commission on the Future of Multi-Ethnic Britain, publishing the Parekh Report (2000), takes on the shibboleths of modernism in defense of a robust, truly open society.
+Unlike a culturally homogeneous society, a multicultural one does not share a common substantive vision of the good life.
 There are disagreements about the value assigned to different human activities and relationships.

 The liberal paradigm emphasizes individualism, personal freedom, critical thought, equality, assuming all this is universal.
 In fact, it is just an ‘extrapolation of the particularities of western identity’.
 It’s hardly surprising that the Mills (father James and son J.S.) articulated liberalism in terms of western supremacy, both finding a comfortable niche in British India, the better to spout their utilitarianism as the way to happiness.